jgm/gitit/README.markdown

  1. Create a git repository, `wikidata`, and add a default front page.
  2. Create a `static` directory containing the scripts, images, and stylesheets used by gitit.
- 3. Create a `template.html` file containing an HStringTemplate template for wiki pages.
+ 3. Create a `templates` directory containing HStringTemplate templates for wiki pages.
  4. Start a web server on port 5001.